biril/jasq/README.md

 });
 ```

-Define the test suite by invoking the Jasq-`describe`.
-This accepts the module name as an
+Define the test suite by invoking the Jasq-version of `describe`.
+This accepts the module name
-additional parameter:
+as an additional parameter:

 ```javascript
 require(["jasq"], function () {